Teachers choose their career for many reasons, but it’s fair to say a dream of big bucks is seldom one of them.

 Education is famously a low-paid profession, although rewards come in other, less tangible ways.
 That “If you can read this, thank a teacher” bumper sticker may be a cliche, but it’s also true.

-Elementary school teachers in the U.S. earned an average annual wage of $60,830 as of 2017, the latest year for which federal data is available.
+Elementary school teachers in the U.S. earned an average annual wage of $62,200 as of 2018, according to the U.S. Bureau of Labor Statistics.
 Middle school teachers earned an average of $61,040 at that same time.
 High school teachers averaged $62,860 per year.

 Following are the average annual wages for elementary, middle and high school teachers in each state.
 The states are ranked based on elementary-school pay.